Bancroft School Indoor Soccer League Rules & Regulations

 - Goalies may not slide out of the box to play the ball.

 - Ball must hit goalie’s own half to be played.
+If a team is behind by 5 goals or more, the goal kick may cross midfield in the air.

 - Penalty for infraction is indirect kick from where the ball crossed midfield